EIDA/eidaws/eidaws.federator/README.rst

 Limitations
 ===========

-- AAI of the *fdsnws-dataselect* service is not implemented yet
+- AAI of both *fdsnws-dataselect* and *fdsnws-availability* resources is not implemented yet
-- A ``fdsnws-station-xml&level=channel|response`` metadata request including only a single datacenter might be quite imperformant compared to a direct request to the corresponding datacenter.
+- A ``fdsnws-station-xml&level=channel|response`` metadata request including
+  only a single datacenter might be quite imperformant compared to a direct request to the corresponding datacenter.
 - In certain cases, HTTP response codes might be misleading due to limitations of the `FDSN webservice <https://www.fdsn.org/webservices/>`_ specification not fully prepared to operate in a distributed environment.